Medical Policy

 To date, the majority of studies on the use of ESWT for the treatment of shoulder tendinitis are limited by small sample size and flawed study design.
 The study by Cosentino (2001), while demonstrating good clinical response to ESWT, is only single-blinded and includes only 70 participants.
 Similarly, the Pan study (2003) includes 60 participants and does not specify the degree of blinding, which hampers the ability to fully weigh the benefits of the study objectively.
 As with any study of a pain syndrome, large-scale, randomized double-blind, placebo-controlled design is the most effective in isolating placebo effect and minimizing confounding factors.
 One such study by Gerdesmeyer (2003) found significant benefits of both low- and high-powered ESWT devices in the treatment of shoulder tendinitis when compared to placebo treatment with a follow-up of 12 months.
 While this evidence is promising, the authors comment that their findings need to be confirmed by further studies.

-A double-blind RCT involving 143 subjects with subacromial shoulder pain treated with either radial ESWT or sham ESWT was reported by Kvalvaag in 2018.
-Active ESWT was provided to 74 subjects and sham to 69, with 66 (89%) active and 64 (03%) sham subjects completing the 1-year follow-up period.
+A double-blind RCT involving 143 participants with subacromial shoulder pain treated with either radial ESWT or sham ESWT was reported by Kvalvaag in 2018.
+Active ESWT was provided to 74 participants and sham to 69, with 66 (89%) active and 64 (03%) sham participants completing the 1-year follow-up period.
 At the completion of the study the authors reported no differences between groups with regard to treatment effect as measured by the Shoulder Pain and Disability Index (SPADI).
-Significant reduction in SPADI scores was seen in 53.6% of ESWT subjects and 51.4% of sham subjects (p=0.89).
+Significant reduction in SPADI scores was seen in 53.6% of ESWT participants and 51.4% of sham participants (p=0.89).
 Additionally, no differences between groups were reported with regard to pain, function, shoulder-related sick leave, quality of life, or subsequent additional treatments.

 These results are interesting, but are based on data from studies with significant flaws.
 Further investigations are needed to fully understand the safety and efficacy of ESWT for shoulder tendinitis.